Navigating Menopause: How Nutrition Can Help

 Every woman’s menopause experience is unique, and so are her nutritional needs.
 A nutritional practitioner assesses your individual symptoms and lifestyle to create a tailored plan.
 For example, if hot flashes disrupt your sleep, they might recommend foods rich in phytoestrogens, such as flaxseeds or soy, which can help balance hormones naturally.
 If mood swings or anxiety are prominent, they may suggest increasing omega-3 fatty acids found in fish or walnuts to support brain health.

-This personalized approach means you get targeted advice rather than generic tips.
+This personalised approach means you get targeted advice rather than generic tips.
 It can reduce the severity of symptoms like night sweats, irritability, and fatigue, making daily life more comfortable.

 Supporting Bone and Heart Health